-Approved projects are indicated with the Resolution, all others are considered proposed and require consideration by City Council.
+Approved projects are those that have been approved by the City Council by its adoption of a resolution.
+Approved projects include the Council-adopted resolution number.
 Proposed costs reflect an estimation of the total costs to be incurred for each Capital Project.
-Once a project is approved and bids received by the City exceed the proposed estimate by more than 10%, the project will not commence prior to reconsideration and approval by City Council and/or its citizens, if so required.
+Once a project is approved and bids received by the City exceed the proposed estimate by more than 25%, the project will not commence prior to re-consideration and approval by City Council and/or its citizens, if so required.